elenacuoco/p4TSA/README.rst

-by Elena Cuoco (info@elenacuoco.com) https://www.elenacuoco.com
+by Elena Cuoco (elena.cuoco@ego-gw.it) https://www.elenacuoco.com

 This library is a 'spin-off' of C++ Noise Analysis Package (NAP) written together with Giancarlo Cella (giancarlo.cella@pi.infn.it)